ALIYA2Group/Mod20_Segment_1/README.md

 ## Anything the team would have done differently

 We picked a scienctific dataset, which requires more technical knowledge and adds more of a research componenet before we can actually use it.
-If we could do soemthing differently, we would choose a simpler topic when working with a new group for the first time.
+If we could do soemthing differently, we would choose a simpler dataset when working with a new group for the first time.